Chart Color Schemes

 Carrum Downs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified fifteen projects that could affect the region.
-Notable ones are: 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 McCormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
-The following list details those most likely to be relevant.
+AreaSearch identified 15 projects that could affect this region.
+Notable initiatives include the 42-50 Hall Road Townhouses, Lavender Hill Reserve Multi-use Courts, 21 Mccormicks Road Townhouses, and Carrum Downs Recreation Reserve Improvements.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.